Nature40/tRackIT-OS/docs/index.md

 5. Open the *Configuration* pane, disable the calibration mode and enter the calibration values into the respective fields and click *Save* and *Restart*.

 ![Calibration values presented in the *Graphs* pane.](assets/radiotracking-calibration.png)

+## 6. Management

+The tRackIT Station is now up and running and will do so, as long as no errors do occur.
+Common errors, their reasons and what can be done can be read in the [Troubleshooting](./Troubleshooting.html) section.